 This sheltered harbour where most of the island’s population once lived in relative comfort is a picture postcard scene on a sunny summer’s day.

 It was hardly surprising, therefore, to be told by our guide that some people who have family connections to the Island have renovated a few of the old houses.
 The dwellings are now used as pretty holiday homes that would make anyone who desires solitude while on holiday very envious indeed.

 One of the old cottages has been renovated into a pretty holiday home by a descendant of an Inishkea islander.
-Scientists who study the islands’ seabirds, marine, and fish life, have also rebuilt some of the cottages which they use throughout the year.
+Scientists who study the islands’ seabirds, marine, and fish life, have also rebuilt some of the dwellings which they use throughout the year.

 There are some very obvious signs that the Inishkea islands were inhabited as far back as megalithic times.
-There are also signs that the islands were invaded by Vikings, probably in the 10th century, providing evidence of a Scandinavian settlement on the West coast of Ireland.

 Archaeological excavations have revealed burial grounds like the mound near the harbour where you can also see a slab of stone with early Celtic designs, evidence that monks of early Christian times once lived on the islands.